 - With an external control dial for accurately changing temperatures

-- Electric element life may be short due to small size
+- Electric element life may be short due to the small size

 Tankless water heater: how does it work?